mansab/infrastructure/eks/README.md

 Note: Such annotations should be created in the service's repository itself, together with service deployment related k8s definitions.
 You may use helm or k8s YAML definition (as provided above).

-## Deploy and access Kubernetes Dashboard
+## [Optional, but beneficial] Deploy and access Kubernetes Dashboard

-To verify that your cluster is configured correctly and running, you need to install a Kubernetes dashboard and navigate to it in your local browser.
+To verify that your cluster is configured correctly and running, you can install a Kubernetes dashboard and navigate to it in your local browser.

 ### Deploy Kubernetes Metrics Server